gemscode/ravens/README.md

 ---

-### 4. How Startup Works
+### 5. How Startup Works

-- If you use the provided Docker Compose and k3s Docker setup, `start.sh` will:
+- `start.sh` checks for `.env`, virtualenv, and infrastructure readiness
-  - Start Kafka, Redis, and k3s if they are not already running.
+- Starts Kafka, Redis, and k3s (if needed)
-  - Create the Kafka topic if missing.
+- Creates Kafka topic and builds the consumer image
-  - Build and load the Kafka consumer image into k3s.
+- Loads the image into the local Kubernetes cluster
-  - Launch the Streamlit UI.
+- Launches the Streamlit UI for interactive control

-- If you have your own infrastructure, `start.sh` will:
-  - Detect your running services (based on `.env`).
-  - Skip starting local containers.
-  - Only build/load the consumer image and start the UI.

 ---